Easily Switch Between Product Types

 EulerOS 2.9

-Supported when Rootfs is set to Device Mapper and the container engine is Docker.
+Supported when Rootfs is set to Device Mapper and the runtime is containerd.
 The default value is 10 GiB.

 Huawei Cloud EulerOS 1.1